Mathématique: Intergalactic Gate Bridge

 “Your Pile of Trash,” McKay says, fighting down every emotion he has.
 “Jack O’Neill?”

-“Yeah, well, I’ll give you that most trash piles haven’t saved the galaxy scores of times.
+“Yeah, well, I’ll give you most trash piles haven’t saved the galaxy scores of times.
 But he’s still a pile of trash.
 Ask me—” McKay’s voice breaks.
 “Ask me how I know.”

 “You’re in love with Sheppard?”
 Carter struggles to get the words out.